-Gearing is another consideration, and this can be more of a concern for investors when markets are at more elevated levels.
+Gearing (borrowing) is another consideration, and this can be more of a concern for investors when markets are at more elevated levels.
 BGUK’s gearing levels (data as at the end of July 2022) are minimal and well below the sector averages.
 Aurora and Independent continue to have net cash balances (Independent’s is significant but could end up being used to fund a cash exit for those shareholders who are not keen on the Monks transaction).
 These trusts will, therefore, be less exposed in the event that markets continue to fall back, but will suffer more heavily from cash drag if markets rebound.

 When we last published on BGUK, the trust was trading at a small discount (although, when its premium was in excess of 3–4%, it was tending to issue stock), but this has widened significantly so that BGUK is trading at a low double-digit discount.
 This marked discount widening is a trend that it shares in common with its peers (the peer group average discount has increased from 5.9% to 11.2% in the intervening period) and every peer has seen its discount widen with the exception of Independent, which narrowed following the announcement of the proposed merger with Monks.

 As noted above, BGUK, like most of the funds in this peer group, does not pay a performance fee.
-In common with its peers, within what is a capital-growth-focused sector, BGUK’s yield is low and remains fractionally below the sector average.
-It is noteworthy that, universally, the yields across the sector have increased – a reflection both of a recovery in dividends following the pandemic and a reduction in asset values, as investors have rotated away from growth in the face of rising interest rates.
+In common with its peers, within what is a capital-growth-focused sector, BGUK’s dividend yield is low and remains fractionally below the sector average.
+It is noteworthy that, universally, the dividend yields across the sector have increased – a reflection both of a recovery in dividends following the pandemic and a reduction in asset values, as investors have rotated away from growth in the face of rising interest rates.
 Despite its particularly strong growth focus, BGUK has not been more affected than its peers.